aakashveera/Finance-Chatbot/streaming_pipeline/README.md

 ## PRODUCTION DEPLOYMENT

-- The entire workflow is defined on `.github/workflows/` on the root of the directory.
+- The entire workflow is defined on `.github/workflows/cd_streaming_pipeline.yaml`.
 It gets triggered once a push is made onto github.

-- The neccasay environment variables are set on github action secrets and will be used by the github runner for deployment.
+- The neccasay environment variables(AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION, AWS_ECR_REGISTRY_URL, AWS_ECR_REPO, ALPACA_API_KEY, ALPACA_API_SECRET, QDRANT_API_KEY) should be set on github action secrets and will be used by the github runner for deployment.

-- Once a push is made onto deploy branch, the runner checks the code, builds the docker image, logs on to AWS using the keys provided in secrets, pushes the build docker image onto AWS ECR(Elastic Container Registry).
+- Once a push is made onto deploy branch, the runner checksout the code, builds the docker image, logs on to AWS using the keys provided in secrets, pushes the build docker image onto AWS ECR(Elastic Container Registry).

-- Once the image is pushed to ECR, second job gets triggered which runs inside a EC2 instance.
+- Once the image is pushed to ECR, second job gets triggered which runs inside a EC2 instance(self-hosted runner).
 It pulls the latest docker image from ECR and starts the container which continously fetches and adds the news embeddings into qdrant vector DB.